Frequently asked questions

 Where did you perform it?

 I started to compete in international ballet competitions at the age of 13.
-During these competitions, you usually had to dance several short contemporary solos.
+During these competitions, participants usually had to perform several short contemporary solos.
 I danced “The Spider” at ballet competitions in Moscow, Kiev, Reus (Spain), Lausanne and London.

 After my education at the Royal Ballet School in London, I’ve joined the Dutch National Ballet and have danced many choreographies around the globe — but not “The Spider”.